Learn about French language programs in schools

 Core French curriculum

-For more information about Basic Core French, visit the British Columbia Core French curriculum page or call the French Language Programs unit at 867-667-8237.
+For more information about Core French, visit the British Columbia Core French curriculum page or email [email protected] or phone the French Language Programs Branch at 867-667-8237.

 Option Plus French